Quantitative Darboux theorems in contact geometry: Introduction

 Again, in dimension $3$ the above quantities all are equal

 because in that dimension {\it PS-tight} is equivalent to {\it tight}, which, for a 3--ball, in turn is equivalent to being a Darboux ball.
-In higher dimensions there may be no relation between $\tauPS(\xi, g)$, and $\delta(\xi, g)$.
+In higher dimensions it is not known whether $\tauPS(\xi, g)$ can be strictly larger than $\delta(\xi, g)$.